NickBurness/Euler100/README.md

 ### Can anyone solve the problems?

 The problems range in difficulty and for many the experience is inductive chain learning.
 That is, by solving one problem it will expose you to a new concept that allows you to undertake a previously inaccessible problem.
 So the determined participant will slowly but surely work his/her way through every problem.

-### Who am I?

-I'm [Nick](https://www.twitter.com/@cleanCodeNick).
-I'll be completing each of these challenges using C#.
-I claim to be no expert in either computer programming or maths.
-Infact a case could be made that, at the moment of writing this, rubbish at both.
-I intend on working through this at a steady pace.
-Below I will list each completed challenge, it's code & a detail marking my completion date.

 >###### 1 - Multiples of & 5